 The other mamba species are all smaller and slightly less venomous than the black mamba, though still very poisonous.
 These snakes are all brilliant green.
 They are also all arboreal species, residing in trees.
 They are known to drop from branches onto their prey below.
 All are solitary snakes.

-This is a slender snake that lives in trees and actively and speedily pursues its small animal prey during the day.
+This is a slender snake that lives in trees and actively and speedily pursues its small animal prey during the day, according to the Cincinnati Zoo.
 It can grow up to 8 feet long (2.4 m) and lives in West and Central Africa.

 Eastern green mamba

-This is the smallest mamba, usually measuring about 4 or 5 feet (1.2 to 1.5 m).
+This is the smallest mamba, usually measuring about 6 or 7 feet (1.8 to 2.1 m), according to Reptiles Magazine.
 It is common in the forests throughout East Africa.

-The largest green mamba, this snake can reach 10 feet (3 m).
+Also known as the Western green Mamba or Hallowell’s green mamba, this snake can reach 10 feet (3 m), according to Branson’s Wild World.
 It is the second-longest venomous snake in Africa, after the black mamba.
 As its name suggests, it lives in West Africa.

 Sign up for the Live Science daily newsletter now